naziya115/internship/to-do-list.md

 18.05. — 24.05.
 ### To-Do list
-* ask about latin for placeholder
+* ask about element in latin for placeholder
 * about sneak peek: inertia-link, test, what should i do first